 "So I think animals help us remember that we shouldn't have to earn our right to exist.
 We're fine and beautiful and completely lovable when we're just sitting on the couch just breathing.
 And if we can feel that way about animals that we love and about, you know, relatives that we love, people in our lives who we never judged by their productive capacity, then we can start thinking of ourselves that way, too."

 Price says the idea of laziness has been effectively and expertly wielded to make people feel unproductive and unworthy.
-They call it a lie, and a trap that makes us believe there's always more we could be doing — at work, in our relationships, at home — and that worth is productivity.
+He calls it a lie, and a trap that makes us believe there's always more we could be doing — at work, in our relationships, at home — and that worth is productivity.
 Instead of viewing "laziness" as a deficit or something we need to fix or overcome with caffeine or longer work hours, Price says to think of laziness as a sign you probably need a break instead.

-"Laziness is usually a warning sign from our bodies and our minds that something is not working," Price says.
+"Laziness is usually a warning sign from our bodies and our minds that something is not working," he says.
 "The human body is so incredible at signaling when it needs something.
 But we have all learned to ignore those signals as much as possible because they're a threat to our productivity and our focus at work."

 That achievement mindset might actually be hurting you.
 And rethinking "laziness" can lead to more compassion.

-Price spoke with NPR's Life Kit about the problem with emphasizing "hard work" over our own health, the people who are often labeled as lazy and the positive impacts laziness can have in our lives.
+Price spoke with Life Kit about the problem with emphasizing "hard work" over our own health, the people who are often labeled as lazy and the positive impacts laziness can have in our lives.